Bryson DeChambeau wins another U.S. Open with a clutch finish to deny Rory McIlroy

 He missed a 30-inch par putt on the 16th hole to fall back into a tie.
 On the 18th hole, McIlroy’s tee shot landed behind a wiregrass bush.
 He blasted out short of the green and pitched beautifully to 4 feet.
 And he missed again.

-McIlroy was watching from the scoring room as DeChambeau escaped from an awful lie left of the fairway — a tree in his back swing, a root in front of the golf ball — and punched it out into the bunker.
-He expertly blasted a shot from the soft sand that rolled out on the crispy green to set up the winning putt.

-“I still can’t believe that up-and-down,” DeChambeau said as he watched a replay from the video screen during the trophy presentation.
-“Probably the best shot of my life.”

-McIlroy spun his tires in the gravel as he drove away without comment.
-Since he won the U.S. Open at Congressional in 2011, he has seven top 10s without a victory — it’s been more than 100 years since anyone did that well without going home with the trophy.
+Since he won the U.S. Open at Congressional in 2011, McIlroy has seven top 10s in this championship without a victory — it’s been more than 100 years since anyone did that well without going home with the trophy.

 DeChambeau becomes the second LIV Golf player to win a major, following Brooks Koepka at the PGA Championship last year.